tomekb82/footballscoreboard/README.md

 ## Persistence
 For simplicity in memory storage has been used via java collection.

+### Next steps
 In the future, it can be changed to any different collection (like Map) or other persistence tool like JPA.
+Currently we use dynamic index for each match using List collection for simplicity, that could change during some collection manipulations.